openstack/openstack-manuals/doc/admin-guide/source/compute-networking-nova.rst

 project it has been associated to.
 To get the project ID, you will need to be an administrator.

-Disassociate the network from the project using the :command:`scrub` command, with the project ID as the final parameter:
+Disassociate the network from the project using the :command:`nova-manage project scrub` command, with the project ID as the final parameter:

 .. code-block:: console